 Peer Pitch also includes several observer spots for those who want to give feedback to their colleagues, but don’t necessarily have a project to share.
 Unlike other pitching programs, observers at Peer Pitch are very involved with the discussion, providing valuable feedback to the pitching filmmakers.

-We will also be holding Peer Pitch later this year in Chicago and at our home base in Silver Spring (Washington DC area).
-To be informed of when these Peer Pitches are open for registrations, join our mailing list.
+We will be announcing our June Peer Pitch in Silver Spring soon.
+To be informed of when this Peer Pitch is open for registrations, join our mailing list.

 Peer Pitch is presented in partnership with